blaze-b/vault-demo-training/README.md

 ### Install jq.exe file for JSON printing

-## Vault Setup and operations
+## Vault Dev Environment Setup in Local

-- Download the file from the following website (https://www.vaultproject.io/downloads)'
+- Download the file from the following website, [Click Here](https://www.vaultproject.io/downloads)
 - Set the path in the environment variables
 - Command to check whether the installation was correct `vault`, `vault version`
 - CMD to start the server `vault server -dev`, Note : do not run the web server in production